sundassarwar786786/HCA-FORMER/README.md

 # HCA-Former: A Context-Aware Transformer for Adaptive Thermal Comfort Prediction

-## This is a Tensorflow implementation of the following paper:
+## This is a pytorch implementation of the following paper:
 Sundas Sarwar, Jerry Chun-Wei Lin, Lars Arne Jordanger, Daniela Annunziata, Francesco Piccialli

 ## 🔍 Overview